-Priority window applicants can expect to receive admission notification emails by Friday, March 10, 2017.
+Priority window applicants can expect to receive admission notification emails 3-4 weeks after the close of the window.
 Completed applications submitted after the priority window typically will receive an admission notification within 3 weeks of submission.
 The admission notice will also include the tuition balance and instructions for paying the nonrefundable 10% tuition deposit, which holds the student’s place in the course and program.
 For families who have applied for financial aid, financial aid information may be included in the admission notice if financial aid materials have already been submitted.
 The tuition deposit for financial aid applicants will not be due until the financial aid materials have been processed and the aid amount communicated to the family.
 Only complete applications are processed, so if any items are missing (e.g., application fee, qualifying documents, essays, etc.), we will contact you to alert you to the incomplete status, and you will have five business days to submit the missing items.